SilentVoid13/Templater/docs/docs/installation.md

 You can install this plugin via the Community Plugins tab within Obsidian.
 Search for "Templater".

-The first installation of [Templater](https://github.com/SilentVoid13/Templater) may require to restart the obsidian app if things are not working properly.
+It's a good practice to restart the obsidian app after the installation of [Templater](https://github.com/SilentVoid13/Templater), to make sure everything is working properly.